openmercato/open-mercato-api/README.md

 ## License

 Open Mercato Admin panel and the Frontend app are Open Source, MIT.
-Open Mercato API license is based on MIT, however for the commercial usage [please check our license limits](LICENSE) and the [Cloud Offer](https://openmercato.com).
+Open Mercato API license is based on MIT, but it's commercial license.
+It's free up to 200 customers, above this treshold [please check our license limits](LICENSE) and/or the [Cloud Offer](https://openmercato.com).

 ## Partners